golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-parallel-tasks.md

 {% /tab  %}
 {% /tabs %}

 You should see an output similar to the one below.
-Note, that once we obtained the solution, `executor.end()` terminates other tasks, that might not be finished yet, and we observe the errors, due to `.catch((err) => console.error(err));` inside the task function.

 ![Output of hashcat](/hashcat_output_1.png)
 ![Second output of hashcat](/hashcat_output_2.png)